 Important Hint: The natural tendency when making azimuth adjustments is to first back one adjuster knob off a significant amount, then make the required azimuth adjustments with the other knob, and then when finished, to tighten the first knob back up against the azimuth block.
 This can result in a slight shift as the first knob is tightened against the block.
 We recommend that you completely abandon this approach for fine azimuth adjustment.

-Instead, start with both knobs tightened against the azimuth adjuster block.
+Instead, we recommend that you start with both knobs tightened against the azimuth adjuster block.
 Then, back off the first knob only by the small amount of the adjustment you plan to make.
 Use the graduated markings on the knob to mark your starting and ending points.
 For example, if you are already pretty close, you might try backing off just two small graduations, or roughly 2 arcminutes.
 Finally, make the actual adjustment by tightening the other knob thereby making the tiny adjustment you required and eliminating any shift because everything is already tight when you are finished.
 By using the graduations, you can easily undo any errors or estimate the magnitude of your next adjustment.

-Precision-Adjust Rotating Pier Base with Azimuth Bearing Incorporated into the 1600GTO described above and be sure to take note of the Important Hint!
+Precision-Adjust Rotating Pier Base with Azimuth Bearing